pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/web_cursed_party.md

 # [Web] Cursed Party

-This web application has a simple form to send information about invitation to a party.
-Once an invitation is submitted, a bot with admin access will visit the page displaying the invitation requests.
+This webapp has a simple form to send details about a party invitation.
+Once the invitation is submitted, a bot with admin access will visit the page displaying the invitation requests.

 ```js
 const flag = fs.readFileSync('/flag.txt', 'utf8');